pmglab/KGGSEE/doc/source/options.rst

       - Specifies a fasta-styled file of eQTL summary statistics.
 If this flag is used, ``--neargene`` is overridden, and eQTLs of a gene or transcript will be grouped and tested.
       - null
     * - ``--filter-eqtl-p``
       - Specifies the threshold of eQTL p-values.
 Only eQTLs with a p-value lower than the threshold will be used.
-The default is ``0.01`` when performing gene-based association tests and heritability estimating.
+The default is ``0.01`` when performing gene-based association tests and heritability estimation.
       - ``0.01``